LLNL/mpibind/tutorials/main/module2.md

 </details>

-Similarly, if we run a MPI + OpenMP program with 4 tasks on `Lassen`, where we have 40 cores per node, we'll see that a default of 10 threads per task will be generated. *By default, `mpibind` creates as many threads as cores.*
+Similarly, if we run an MPI + OpenMP program with 4 tasks on `Lassen`, where we have 40 cores per node, we'll see that a default of 10 threads per task will be generated. *By default, `mpibind` creates as many threads as cores.*

 <details>
 <summary>